I want to start with something I see almost every week in my practice.

 | Reversible | Yes — stop wearing, cornea returns to baseline | N/A |

-| Safe for children | Yes — FDA-approved for ages 6+ | Yes |
+| Safe for children | Yes — The modality is FDA-cleared, and clinical guidelines suggest it's suitable for ages 6+. | Yes |

 | Ideal for active kids | Yes — no glasses or lenses during sports | Glasses can break |